A pressure sore is an area of damaged skin and tissue caused by spending long periods of time in bed or in a wheelchair.

 The following links provide further information about pressure sores.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

-Your skin matters – preventing pressure injuries NZ Wound Care Society, Ministry of Health NZ, ACC NZ & Health Quality & Safety Commission NZ
+How to prevent pressure injuries at home NZ Wound Care Society, Ministry of Health NZ, ACC NZ & Health Quality & Safety Commission NZ

 Pressure injury prevention and treatment NZ Spinal Trust